Using a simulation for inspecting objects

 simulation getViewsDeclarations

-We can the use the simulation to create a view specification and link it with the remote view.
+We can also use the simulation to create a new local view specification and link it with the remote data source.

 viewSpecificationData := simulation getViewDeclaration: #gtListFor: